klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 	b .entry
 {% endhighlight %}

 This is the beginning of the main function.
 It prepares the two registers we'll use.
 The first tracks the location in the string and the second contains the memory address of the serial port.
 Then, once those are loaded, we jump into what seems to be the middle of the loop.
-However, this actually is something I picked up from looking at the assembly gcc generates.
-I believe it is little shorter than following the normal while loop format.
+Adding an extra label to jump to in the middle of the loop gives us a better place to start the loop.
+This actually is something I picked up from looking at the assembly gcc generates.
+I believe it is little shorter than following the order of execution that seems to happen in the C code.

 {% highlight nasm %}
 .loop: